silnrsi/font-scheherazade/source/typetuner/README_TT.txt

 CONTACT
 ========
-For more information please visit the Scheherazade page on SIL International's Computers and Writing systems website: http://software.sil.org/scheherazade/
+For more information please visit the Scheherazade New page on SIL International's Computers and Writing systems website: http://software.sil.org/scheherazade/

 Support through the website: http://software.sil.org/scheherazade/support